olivierfriard/boris_docs/index.rst

 The data file must be a plain text file with at least 2 columns separated by comma or TAB.
 One column must contain a timestamp expressed in seconds.
-The sample rate can be variable
+The sample rate can be variable.
+The dot (.) must be used as decimal separator.

 .. image:: data_files_empty.png